wimpyprogrammer/google-classroom-tools/README.md

-# google-classroom-tools
+# Google Classroom Tools

-Helpful tools for managing a Google Classroom
+Helpful tools for managing a Google Classroom.

+The tools herein are not endorsed or supported by Google.